CiscoCXSecurity/tcpy_scanner/README.md

 ## Limitations of scanning large locally attached networks as a non-root user

 There are some inherent limitations (unrelated to tcpy_scanner) to scanning large locally attached networks as a non-root user.
-One of this is that Linux effectively rate-limits ARP resolutions.
+One of these is that Linux effectively rate-limits ARP resolutions.
 Here "large" means >1024 IPs.

 If your targets are on a locally attached ethernet network (i.e. packets don't go through a router), the kernel needs to find the MAC address of each target using [ARP](https://en.wikipedia.org/wiki/Address_Resolution_Protocol).
 The linux kernel can perform up to a 1024 ARP resolutions in parallel (distros may differ).
 The setting governing this limit is [gc_thresh3](https://www.kernel.org/doc/Documentation/networking/ip-sysctl.txt):